 Polish and refine your career goals, while gaining the competence that comes from real world experience.
 This is also the time to begin to challenge and develop your self-marketing skills.
-Check out our Career Passport to learn the six action items that are critical for you to complete in your third year at Wake.
-They are accompanied by start and completion dates to help you track your progress and stay on course.
-Below you can find detailed descriptions of these steps with corresponding links to relevant resources.

 Many students choose to study abroad during their Junior year at Wake Forest.
 If you’re abroad now, or have just returned from a semester abroad, use this helpful Study Abroad Checklist to make sure you’re up to speed.